microsoft/TypeScript-Make-Monaco-Builds/README.md

 Delete the local tag, re-create it, and force push it up:

 > `git tag -d 3.8.2 && git tag 3.8.2 && git push origin 3.8.2 -f`

+Note that npm won't allow re-publishing the same version, so you better do it quick if you need to edit it.